rcl-ssl/docs/certbot/iis.md

 - **Note : when setting the folder path , use forward slashes(``/``) in the path name, eg. ``C:/ssl``**

-- Create the folder in the server and ensure it has read/write permissions so that the certificates can be saved to it.
+- Create the folder in the hosting machine and ensure it has read/write permissions so that the certificates can be saved to it.

 - Configure the site bindings for each website that you want to bind a SSL/TLS certificate.
 You can have a single or multiple bindings.